kubernetes/enhancements/keps/sig-node/753-keystone-containers/README.md

 ### Graduation Criteria

 #### alpha:
-- Implement the proposal limiting to 1 keystone container per pod and behind the feature flag.
+- Implement the proposal limiting to one keystone container per pod and behind the feature flag.
 - Use an alpha API field in the container list of the pod spec.
 - Add unit and e2e tests.